shantanuparabumd/ENPM-662-Introduction-to-Robot-Modelling/docs/plugin.rst

       </plugin>
     </gazebo>

-Build and Run the project and you should be able to see :guilabel:`\namespace\switch` service in the service  list.
+Build and Run the project and you should be able to see :guilabel:`/namespace/switch` service in the service  list.

 Use the below command to get the service list